PowerPoint for Zoom

 Whenever you use PowerPoint, the audiences’ eyes are staring at the screen.
 But, often in the open and close, you want the audience to look at you because you want to connect with them.

 Your audience is much more likely to hear what you have to say, understand what you just said and like you, if you make eye contact with them as you speak.
-So you should never make a presentation while staring at the screen.
+Even using Zoom, that means looking at the lens and not the PowerPoint.

 A lawyer told me that last year was his best year ever because he stopped using PowerPoint to make pitches and just started talking face to face with prospects.
 How retro.

-There’s nothing wrong with speaking face to face with people.
-They are more likely to hear and understand you.
+When speaking face to face with people, they are more likely to hear and understand you.
 They are more likely to trust you.
 Not every occasion requires PowerPoint.